shapeshed/jekyll.shapeshed.com/_posts/2007-09-13-10_ways_to_stress_test_your_design.md

 ---
 layout: post
 title: 10 ways to stress test your design
-excerpt: Usability, or making your site easy to use, is the holy grail of web design.
+description: Usability, or making your site easy to use, is the holy grail of web design.
 Here are a few tips that to help ensure that your design isn't missing the mark.
 categories: [Opinion, Usability]
 ---
 ## Note common tasks